benjymous/annotations/sandman/sandman.42.md

 > [marginThumb] ![cover for issue 42](thumbnails/sandman.42/page00.jpg)

-# Issue 42: Brief Lives Two
+# Issue 42: Brief Lives: Chapter Two

 ##### Neil Gaiman, Jill Thompson, and Vince Locke

 **Notes**: See [#41](sandman.41.md).

-### 1: _It Always Rains on the Unloved From "Peanuts", the comic strip written by Charles Schulz, as said by Charlie Brown, a karmically oppressed child._
+## 1: _It Always Rains on the Unloved_

+- From "Peanuts", the comic strip written by Charles Schulz, as said by Charlie Brown, a karmically oppressed child.

 ### Page 1